 Final Thoughts on Real Estate Cold Calling

-Real estate cold calling is an important lead generation strategy and is still very much worth your time.
-If you use the proper tools, scripts, and above all, focus on creating meaningful relationships, you will be sure to find success with cold calling.
+Real estate cold calling is an important lead-generation strategy that is still worth your time.
+If you use the proper tools and scripts and focus on creating meaningful relationships, you will surely succeed with cold calling.

 That being said, cold calling isn’t for every agent and isn’t the only way to be successful as a real estate agent.
-If you want to know how to generate leads and close deals without cold calling, checkout my post here.
+Check out my post on generating leads and closing deals without cold calling.

 Let me know your thoughts on cold calling in the comments below.
 Have you ever made a cold call?
 Which types of leads do you prefer, and why?
 Do you call expired listings and FSBOs, or prefer geographic farming?
 I’d love to hear from you.